microsoft/TypeScript-wiki/FAQ.md

 In the *very simplest* cases, we could rewrite `Test`'s shape as an object type literal.
 But for the vast majority of cases, this doesn't work.
 As written, `Test`'s shape is self-referential and can't be written as an anonymous type.
 This also doesn't work if `Test` has any private or protected members.
 So rather than let you get 65% of the way through writing a realistic class and then start erroring then, we just issue the error (you're almost certainly going to hit later anyway) right away and save you the trouble.

+To avoid this error:

+1. Export the declarations used in the type in question
+2. Specify an explicit type annotation for the compiler to use when writing declarations.

 -------------------------------------------------------------------------------------

 # Glossary and Terms in this FAQ